Use any winter gourd or winter squash to make this great breakfast hash recipe. Perfect for a cold winter morning breakfast or brunch!

 3) Heat a few tablespoons of oil in a large skillet or griddle over medium-high heat.
 Add hash in an even layer.
 Cook for 5 minutes and flip.

 4) Cook for an additional 5 minutes on the second side.
 If at any point the hash looks very dry, add another drizzle of olive oil.

 5) Cook hash browns until they are browned nicely, then turn the heat down to low and keep them warm until the eggs are done.

 6) For eggs, melt butter in a small nonstick pan or on a griddle over medium heat.
 Crack eggs and cook for about 2 minutes until the whites are mostly firm.
 Flip the eggs and cook for just 15-20 seconds on side two.

 7) Serve hash with two eggs on top.
-Sprinkle with salt and pepper and sprinkle on some fresh thyme.
+Sprinkle with salt and pepper and sprinkle on some paprika and fresh scallion or chives.